abhinavdabral/abhinavdabral.github.io/_posts/2023-7-17-DeGoogled-android-setup-with-GrapheneOS.md

 All of this translates into the fact that Axis Mobile app is trying to utilize Google Services Framework (likely for FCM - Firebase Cloud Messaging) and the "failure" is not gracefully handled in the app, resulting in a crash.

-### 1.2 Fixing the crash
+### 1.3 Fixing the crash

 - Just set "Network" permission of "Google Play services" to be "Allowed" for the initial login to succeed.
+- I was using TrackerControl and I had to turn it off until I completed the second level verification.
+You might have to either allow or disable your VPN filter (if any) only until verification is done.

 Once we do that and relaunch the Axis mobile app, it proceeds smoothly.
 After the initial login and verification is complete, it's safe to revoke the "Network" permission from the "Google Play services" app so that it can't continue to connect to internet again.
+And you can also proceed to enable your VPN filter back on again.